Super Sons of Tomorrow: Critical reception

-According to Comic Book Roundup, Superman Issue 38 received an average rating of 7 out of 10 based on 20 reviews.
-Brett from Graphic Policy wrote "The ending is a little flat at times.
+Superman #38 received an average rating of 7 out of 10 based on 20 reviews.
+Brett from Graphic Policy wrote: "The ending is a little flat at times.
 There's a lot that just happens and there's not much reaction to it.
 We'll see if there's follow up to it but on its own, there's just something missing.
-The overall story is solid and hopefully a prologue addresses some of my concerns but what started out great ends with a meh."
+The overall story is solid and hopefully a prologue addresses some of my concerns but what started out great ends with a meh".

-According to Comic Book Rondup, Super Sons received an average rating of 7.6 out of 10 based on 21 reviews.
-Brandon J Griffin from Monkeys Fighting Robots wrote "Super Sons #12 is a nice, quiet wrap-up for the crossover story.
-It doesn't have the youthful glow and spirit that makes this book lovable and unique, but it's a solid effort."
+Super Sons #12 received an average rating of 7.6 out of 10 based on 21 reviews.
+Brandon J Griffin from Monkeys Fighting Robots wrote: "Super Sons #12 is a nice, quiet wrap-up for the crossover story.
+It doesn't have the youthful glow and spirit that makes this book lovable and unique, but it's a solid effort".